ardell/git-planbox/README.md

 Pause timers for in-progress tasks on the current story.

+### git-planbox finish

+Mark task(s) as completed and stop timers for in-progress tasks on the current story.

 ## TODO

 * Automatically stop other timers when a new task is started.